envire/envire.github.io/docs/maps_grid_map.md

 ---

 ``GridMap`` represents the gridbased map structure, where each cell can be accessed by its index.
-The ``Index`` is defined as pair of unsigned integers, which represent the discret cell position in x and y direction without relation to the grid local frame.
-The Indexes are oriented to the grid bordes and stars at the bottom low corner.
+The ``Index`` is defined as pair of unsigned integers, which represent the discrete cell position in x and y direction without relation to the grid local frame.
+The Indexes are oriented to the grid borders and stars at the bottom low corner.

 (TODO: add image of grid and local frame)